-In November 2008, the SEC issued for comment a proposed roadmap regarding the potential use by U.S. issuers of financial statements prepared in accordance with International Financial Reporting Standards ("IFRS").
+In November 2008, the Securities and Exchange Commission issued for comment a proposed roadmap regarding the potential use by U.S. issuers of financial statements prepared in accordance with International Financial Reporting Standards ("IFRS").
 IFRS is a comprehensive series of accounting standards published by the International Accounting Standards Board ("IASB").
-The proposed roadmap has since been superseded by an SEC work plan and no date is currently proposed that we could be required to prepare financial statements in accordance with IFRS.
-The SEC has targeted late 2011 to make a determination regarding the mandatory adoption of IFRS.
+Under the proposed roadmap, we could be required in fiscal 2014 to prepare financial statements in accordance with IFRS.
+The SEC will make a determination in 2011 regarding the mandatory adoption of IFRS.
 We are currently assessing the impact that this potential change would have on our consolidated financial statements and we will continue to monitor the development of the potential implementation of IFRS.